CPAs to commission 3rd study on occupational fraud in P.R.

-In 2006, the CPA College Foundation conducted the first wide-ranging study on occupational fraud in Puerto Rico but limited it to the private sector.
+In 2006, the Puerto Rico Society of CPAs Foundation conducted the first wide-ranging study on occupational fraud in Puerto Rico but limited it to the private sector.
 In 2018, the trade group conducted a second study, which included all sectors, including the government.

 The results of the studies showed:

 - Participants reported average gross income loss due to fraud and abuse of 2.77% in the 2018 study versus 2.2% in the 2006 edition.
 If this answer is taken as a basis and projected to the economy, the estimated loss due to fraud and abuse was almost $2 billion in 2018.

 - The loss reported in Puerto Rico was greater than the loss reported in the U.S. mainland for both the classification of asset appropriation and corruption.

 - Cash continues to be the asset preferred by employee-perpetrators.

 - The factors that most favor the incidence of fraud are those associated with “internal controls.”

 There are three organizations that are collaborating on the task of collecting and analyzing information for this study, said CPA Eduardo González-Green, chairman of the Portrait of Fraud in Puerto Rico 2020 committee and responsible for the new study.
 They are the Association of Certified Fraud Examiners, the Institute of Internal Auditors, Puerto Rico Chapter, and the Bar Association.

 “The main tool of the study will be a questionnaire that is easy and quick to answer.
 This questionnaire will be used solely and exclusively for this fraud study in Puerto Rico and will be anonymous,” González said.